-

 HBSC Collaborators

 Kieran Walsh completed his PhD in psychosocial ageing in the University of Limerick, where he remained as a lecturer until joining HBSC Ireland in November 2005.
 Kieran worked as a senior researcher in the HPRC with responsibility for translating the 2002 findings into policy and practice.
 His research interests include health care inequity, social inequality and adolescent health and well-being.
-Kieran is currently working in the Irish Centre for Social Gerontology, NUIG.
+Kieran is currently Director of the Irish Centre for Social Gerontology, University of Galway.

-Dr. Brian McGrath is a lecturer in the Department of Political Science and Sociology, NUI Galway and the Programme Director of the MA in Community Development.
+Dr. Brian McGrath is a lecturer in the Department of Political Science and Sociology, University of Galway and former Programme Director of the MA in Community Development.
 He holds an MA from NUI Galway and PhD from the University of Aberdeen, Scotland.
 He has previously worked as a principal researcher on international collaborative research in the area of rural youth and development policy.
 His main interest is in exploring the rural-urban dimensions of young people's behaviour and experiences.

 Cecily Kelleher is Professor of Public Health Medicine and Epidemiology and Head of Ireland’s first School of Public Health and Population Science at University College Dublin.
 Prior to this she was foundation chair of Health Promotion at National University of Ireland Galway and Scientific Staff member at the Medical Research Council Epidemiology and Medical Care Unit.
 She has researched and published widely on the social and life-course determinants of heart disease and has participated in numerous population surveillance projects and settings based evaluations of health promotion action research in schools, workplace and primary care.